Its0xyToan/Its0xyToan/README.md

 - 👋 Hello !
-I'm Toan, French, but currently in high school at Santiago de Chile.
-I love JavaScript and i do backend applications with it, discord bots, websites, and more !
+I'm Toan, I'm French, but currently in high school at Vancouver Canada.
+I love JavaScript and I do backend applications, discord bots, websites, and more !